 At Sweet Creations Lollipop Boutique, you will quite literally feel like a kid in a candy store.
 Owner Missy Simms set out to create a neighborhood candy store in her hometown Mountain View neighborhood that would feel like the places she and her friends flocked to as children.
 In addition to an extensive candy collection, Sweet Creations offers personalized packages including custom and made-to-order candies, candy arrangements, chocolate bouquets, and more.

 Akela Space gallery is a must-visit location in downtown Anchorage and a great way to experience Anchorage’s local art scene.
 The gallery curates monthly shows featuring contemporary Alaska artists, kicking off on the first Friday of each month as part of downtown Anchorage’s art walk.
 It also hosts a variety of community pop-up events, intimate concerts featuring local musicians, and more.
-Akela Space is co-owned by Jovell Rennie and Young Kim.
-Both are local photographers and creators.
+Akela Space is owned by Jovell Rennie, a local photographer and creator.
 Rennie is the lead behind the storytelling project “Black in Alaska” which shares positive stories about Black Alaskans.

 We can’t think of anything much more brilliant than a vending machine stocked with the essentials for anyone traveling with young children.
 Founder and CEO Jasmin Smith is a mother of twins and came up with the idea for Baby Vend after running out of diapers in the middle of the mall one day.
 Her vending machines, stocked with anything a parent might carry in their diaper bag, can now be found at the Ted Stevens Anchorage International Airport (ANC), 5th Avenue Mall, Anchorage Museum, and the Dimond Center.

-Want to immerse yourself in Anchorage cultures even more, be sure to check out our blog post on how our city is one of the most diverse cities in the U.S.
+Want to immerse yourself in Anchorage cultures even more?
+Be sure to check out our blog posts on how to Experience the World in One of America’s Most Diverse Cities - Anchorage, Alaska.